world-federation-of-advertisers/cross-media-measurement/src/main/kotlin/org/wfanet/measurement/securecomputation/datawatcher/DataWatcher.md

 2. Get the blobKey and bucket from the StorageObjectData https://raw.githubusercontent.com/world-federation-of-advertisers/common-jvm/main/src/main/kotlin/org/wfanet/measurement/storage/testing/GcsSubscribingStorageClient.kt
 3. Use a for each and loop through the dataWatcherConfigs
 a.
 Check if the regex matches the blob url
 b.
-If so, print the queue name
+If so, publish a message.
+Get the queue name and the message from the data watcher config